zuhlke/ah-poc-papi-springboot-archetype/ux-interview-results-3.md

 - In the comment at the top of the classes with tests demanding the user to go run the tests, specify that they should read and understand the tests for _this_ class.

-- The wording of the HttpRequestReceiver is not friendly to a non-native english speaker and should be simplified.
+- The wording of the HttpRequestReceiver documentation is not friendly to a non-native english speaker and should be simplified.

 - Expand the classes section of the README to cover all of the classes.